ChristopheKanoaMignard/STM32-SolarCell/README.md

 ## Overview
 Characterizing a solar cell.
+Boilerplate statments about board number and file structures and contents.
+Change references in code to photodiode to solar cell.
 ## Hardware
 I integrated a Sunyima monocrystaline photocell into an op-amp current sink circuit, as displayed in the image below.
 This assembly is thermally bonded to a block of aluminum and an NTC thermistor embedded within.
 This thermistor is part of a voltage divider circuit as shown below.
 This circuit is driven by a PWM voltage, and the resulting voltage is measured by an ADC.